GuohuiWang8145/DFGA-Net/README.md

 ## Introduction

+Achieving a harmonious balance between efficiency and precision in stereo matching remains a daunting challenge, especially in time-sensitive domains such as autonomous driving.
 DFGA-Net proposes an efficient and accurate stereo matching approach through a novel Dual-Features Gated Attention Network.
 It employs a Dual-Features Extractor that integrates Instance Normalization and Batch Normalization to capture both personalized and generalized sample features, addressing environmental variability.
 Furthermore, DFGA-Net utilizes a Lightweight Transformer architecture with Lightweight Gated Attention Units to efficiently capture long-range dependencies, enhancing feature richness.
 Experimental results reveal that DFGA-Net attains exceptional efficiency and performance across a variety of datasets, including SceneFlow, KITTI 2012, KITTI 2015, and ETH3D, outperforming accuracy-centric models.
 ![main](./figs/framework.png)

 ## Performance